wburns/Minikube-Infinispan/README.md

   serviceMonitorSelector: {}
 ```

+If for some reason it failed, try to delete the pod `kubectl delete pod prometheus-operator-<RANDOM_NAME> -n operators` and rerun the command above

 ## Add a service monitor to monitor the Infinispan nodes

 Make sure the secret matches the login for the Infinispan secret.